MeTOO98/Office-Management-System/README.md

 ## Getting Started

-1-Clone or download the repository.
+1. Clone or download the repository.

-2-Run OOP Project.py using any Python 3.x environment.
+2. Run OOP Project.py using any Python 3.x environment.

-3-Customize employee/car/office instances as needed.
+3. Customize employee/car/office instances as needed.